Probing quantum entanglement with Generalized Parton Distributions at the Electron-Ion Collider: Numerical results

 \subsection{Entanglement}

 The degree of entanglement between the quark and antiquark spins can be quantified by $\Delta_{1,2}$ introduced in (\ref{delta12}).
 First, consider UPCs at the LHC and fix $W=500$ GeV, $Q=0$ and $k_\perp^{\rm max}=30$ GeV.
 In Fig.~\ref{1}, we plot the left hand side of (\ref{max}) in the $(z,k_\perp)$ plane for $u\bar{u}$ (left), $c\bar{c}$ (middle) and $b\bar{b}$ (right) pairs, respectively.
 The results for $d\bar{d}$, $s\bar{s}$ pairs are similar to the $u\bar{u}$ case.
 In practice, these are plots of $\Delta_2^T$ that dominates in (\ref{max}).
 Since $W$ is typically quite large at the LHC, the results are close to those in the Regge limit calculation in \cite{Fucilla:2025kit}.
 In particular, the pairs are everywhere entangled (i.e., (\ref{max}) is always satisfied).
 Light quarks are maximally entangled ($\Delta^T_2\approx 2$) along the line $z=\frac{1}{2}$ as discussed around (\ref{massless}).
-For massive quarks, an almost maximally entangled state \beq |\Psi^-_n\rangle \approx \frac{1}{\sqrt{2}}\left(|+-\rangle_n-i|-+\rangle_n\right), \eeq is realized around $z=\frac{1}{2}$ and $k_\perp \approx m$.
-As explained in \cite{Fucilla:2025kit}, this occurs because $I_g^L\approx 0$ (see the comment below (\ref{zer})) and hence $C_{nn}^T\approx -1$ in this region.
+For massive quarks, an almost maximally entangled state \beq |\Psi^-_n\rangle \approx \frac{1}{\sqrt{2}}\left(|+-\rangle_n-i|-+\rangle_n\right), \eeq is realized at a peak around $z=\frac{1}{2}$ and $k_\perp \approx m$.
+The peak occurs because $I_g^L\approx 0$ (see the comment below (\ref{zer})) and hence $C_{nn}^T\approx -1$ in this region.
 The peak is followed by a dip as $k_\perp$ increases (i.e., entanglement becomes weak) before rising again at higher $k_\perp$ where the mass effect becomes less important.
+It should be noted that, when $W=500$ GeV and $k_\perp$ is a few GeV, typically the region $x\sim \xi \sim 10^{-5}$ of the proton wavefunction is probed.
+At such small values of $x$, one may have to switch to the Regge limit calculation \cite{Fucilla:2025kit} including the gluon saturation \cite{Gelis:2010nm}.
+The two calculations are qualitatively similar, though.
+In particular, the peak structure around $k_\perp\sim m$ and $z\sim \frac{1}{2}$ was also found in \cite{Fucilla:2025kit}.
+It would be interesting to perform a detailed comparison of the spin density matrix with or without gluon saturation and small-$x$ evolution effects.